pydap/pydap/docs/developer_data_model.rst

 .. doctest::

-    >>> s = SequenceType('s')
+    >>> s = SequenceType(name='s')
     >>> s[a.name] = a
     >>> s[c.name] = c

 Let's add some data to our sequence.
-This can be done by attributing a structured numpy array to the data attribute:
+This can be done by setting a structured numpy array to the data attribute:

 .. doctest::